• Skip to primary navigation

 Elotes Style Corn with Furikake is an ode to my love for this delicious Mexican summer treat, umami flavors, and Japanese seasonings.
 If this dish were a place, it would be Downtown LA, where Mexican and Japanese neighborhoods play an integral role in LA food and culture.

-Japanese seasonings adorn this version of elotes style corn.
-These Japanese toppings include Kewpie mayo, furikake, and togarashi.
+Japanese seasonings on these elotes include Kewpie mayo, furikake, and togarashi.
 The MSG (monosodium glutamate) in Kewpie mayo lends a rich umami flavor to the corn, while the furikake adds both texture and a toasty taste.
 Finally, togarashi is a Japanese chili powder that is spicy, sweet, and salty all at once.
 Together, these ingredients create a Japanese-inspired elote that can be enjoyed all summer long.

 • Ears of corn - Provides the sweet and crunchy base of the elotes.